ferret-stack/ferret-stack.github.io/_posts/2025-10-24-Player-Profiles.md

 - **At 100bb over 1000 hands?** This is a losing player.
 They're either a maniac who can't help themselves, or a calling station who occasionally remembers to bet.
 Either way, they're hemorrhaging chips.
 Isolate them relentlessly, value bet thin, and generally print money.

 - **At 250bb over 100 hands?** This is a heater having fun.
-They're not usually this loose - they're riding a rush and playing every hand because everything's working.
+They may not usually be this loose - they're riding a rush and playing every hand because everything's working.
 They're dangerous short-term.
 Don't try to bluff them.
 Wait for a hand and get paid.

 The stats tell you they're loose.
 The stack tells you WHY they're loose, and that determines how you exploit them.